A) Company obligations

 The Company regularly reviews its working practices including the general working environment to ensure that best practices are adhered to or adopted and that safety hazards are identified and accidents are avoided as far as is reasonably practicable.
 In particular, the Company regularly monitors the safety of any equipment or machinery provided for use by employees.
 Maintenance is regularly and scrupulously carried out and proper records are kept.
 All equipment and machinery provided by the Company complies with the appropriate European standards and is designed or adapted for the purpose for which it is used.
 All employees who use or supervise the use of such equipment or machinery are properly trained in its use including health and safety considerations.

 Health and safety guidance is given to all new employees upon joining the Company and regular update sessions are held for existing employees.
 The Company requires the full co-operation and participation of all employees, suppliers and customers.

 B) Employee obligations

 Company, supplier and customer employees also have health and safety responsibilities.
-You are obliged to take reasonable care for your own safety and of others who may be affected by your acts or omissions and to co-operate fully with the Company in the arrangements it makes in relation to Health and Safety matters.
+You are obliged to take reasonable care for your safety and of others who may be affected by your acts or omissions and to co-operate fully with the Company in the arrangements, it makes concerning Health and Safety matters.